Requesting Data

 SetFilter(Func<FutureFilterUniverse, FutureFilterUniverse> universeFunc) set_filter(universeFunc: Callable[[FutureFilterUniverse], FutureFilterUniverse]) Selects the contracts that a function selects. |

-# Select the contracts which expire within 182 days self._future.set_filter(0, 182) # Select the front month contract self._future.set_filter(lambda future_filter_universe: future_filter_universe.front_month())
+# Select the contracts that expire within 182 days. self._future.set_filter(0, 182) # Select the front month contract. self._future.set_filter(lambda future_filter_universe: future_filter_universe.front_month())

 The following table describes the filter methods of the FutureFilterUniverse